xezpeleta/lamb/Documentation/prd.md

 - As a student, I want to ask questions about course materials and get accurate answers
 - As a student, I want to see sources cited when the assistant references materials
 - As a student, I want to access my learning assistant directly from my Moodle course

+#### 2.1.4 End User (Direct Access)
+**Profile:** User with direct login access to Open WebUI
+- Logs into LAMB and is automatically redirected to Open WebUI
+- Does not have access to creator interface or assistant creation
+- Can use published assistants and interact with the chat interface
+- Can be created by admins or organization admins
+- Belongs to a specific organization

+**Key User Stories:**
+- As an end user, I want to log into the system and be automatically directed to the chat interface
+- As an end user, I want to use published learning assistants without needing to know how to create them
+- As an end user, I want access limited to interaction capabilities, not creation capabilities

 ### 2.2 Secondary User Personas